 The tools to reinforce learning

-Are your children using computers and the Internet most of the time in a passive way?
-Like watching videos, playing games, listening to music and consuming other entertainment using their computer, laptop or tablet.
+Are your children using their computer, laptop, tablet or cell phone and the Internet most of the time in a passive way?
+Like watching videos, playing games, listening to music and consuming other entertainment.

 It’s just normal.
 It’s an easy way for children to show this behavior when they don’t know the tools and don’t have the skills to create things themselves.